Daisy Fellowes

-Daisy Fellowes (née Marguerite Séverine Philippine Decazes de Glücksberg; 29 April 1890, in Paris – 13 December 1962, in Paris) was a prominent French socialite, acclaimed beauty, minor novelist and poet, Paris editor of American Harper's Bazaar, fashion icon, and an heiress to the Singer sewing machine fortune.
+Daisy Fellowes (née Marguerite Séverine Philippine Decazes de Glücksbierg; 29 April 1890 – 13 December 1962) was a prominent French socialite, acclaimed beauty, minor novelist and poet, Paris editor of American Harper's Bazaar, fashion icon, and an heiress to the Singer sewing machine fortune.

 Parents and childhood

-Born in Paris, France, she was the only daughter of Isabelle-Blanche Singer (1869–1896) and Jean Élie Octave Louis Sévère Amanien Decazes de Glücksberg (1864–1912), 3rd Duke Decazes and Duke of Glücksberg.
+Born in Paris and known as Daisy, she was the only daughter of Isabelle-Blanche Singer (1869–1896) and Jean Élie Octave Louis Sévère Amanien Decazes de Glücksbierg (1864–1912), 3rd Duke Decazes and Duke of Glücksbierg.
 Her maternal grandfather was Isaac Singer, the American sewing machine pioneer.
 After her mother's suicide, she and her siblings were largely raised by their maternal aunt, Winnaretta Singer (Princess Edmond de Polignac), a noted patron of the arts, particularly music.

 First marriage

 Her first husband, whom she married on 10 May 1910 in Paris, was Jean Amédée Marie Anatole de Broglie, Prince de Broglie (born in Paris on 27 January 1886).
-He reportedly died of influenza on 20 February 1918 while serving with the French Army in Mascara, Algeria, though malicious observers gossiped that he actually committed suicide as a result of his homosexuality having been exposed.
+He reportedly died of influenza on 20 February 1918 while serving with the French Army in Mascara, Algeria, though there was gossip that he actually committed suicide as a result of his homosexuality having been exposed.

+Through his mother Jeanne Eméline, Princesse de Broglie, née Cabot de Dampmartin (1864–1901), Jean Amédée Marie Anatole de Broglie was related to Pierre Victor, Baron de Besenval, the former owner of the Hôtel de Besenval.
+Accordingly, the family still possessed some heirlooms of this Swiss noble family with once excellent connections in France.

-Their country estate was Compton Beauchamp House in Oxfordshire, where they raised three daughters:
+Daisy and Jean Amédée Marie Anatole de Broglie's country estate was Compton Beauchamp House in Oxfordshire, where they raised three daughters: